 They used the Linux kernel as one of their main experiments, due to its well-known reputation and adaptation around the world.

 These researchers submitted patches which didn’t seem to completely fix the related issues in the kernel, but also didn’t right away seem to introduce a security vulnerability.
-A number of these patches they submitted to the kernel were indeed successfully merged to the Linux kernel tree.

 However, today, they were caught by Linux kernel maintainers, and were publicly humiliated.
 In an email by Greg Kroah-Hartman, one of the major Linux kernel maintainers, their approach was disclosed and their so-called “newbie patches” were thrown under the bus: